marinadelconte/Travel-Tracker/README.md

 ## Features

-To create this application we used the Bing Maps API to add the capability to search for locations on the map.
-We also used node.js, express.js, Handlebars, bcrypt, Bulma, MySQL, and the Sequelize ORM to work on this project.
+To create this application we used JavaScript, CSS, HTML, node.js, express.js, Handlebars, bcrypt, Bulma, MySQL, and the Sequelize ORM.
+We used the Bing Maps API to add the capability to search for locations on the map.

 ## Sources